 Fees paid on the establishment of loan facilities are recognised as transaction costs of the loan to the extent that it is probable that some or all of the facility will be drawn down.
 In this case, the fee is deferred until the draw-down occurs.
-To the extent there is no evidence that it is probable that some or all of the facility will be drawn down, the fee is capitalised as a prepayment for liquidity services and amortised over the period of the facility to which it relates.
+To the extent there is no evidence that it is probable that some or all of the facility will be drawn down, the fee is capitalised as a pre-payment for liquidity services and amortised over the period of the facility to which it relates.

-Borrowings are classified as current liabilities unless the Group has an unconditional right to defer settlement of the liability for at least 12 months after the date of the consolidated statement of financial position.
+Borrowings are classified as current liabilities unless the Group has an unconditional right to defer settlement of the liability for at least 12 months after the date of the Consolidated Statement of Financial Position.

-2.15 Taxation
+2.17 Taxation

 The entities of the Group are subject to taxation in the countries in which they operate.
 The Group may also incur withholding taxes imposed by certain countries on investment income and capital gains.
-Such income or gains are recorded gross of withholding taxes in the consolidated statement of comprehensive income.
+Such income or gains are recorded gross of withholding taxes in the Consolidated Statement of Comprehensive Income.

 The tax expense for the period comprises current and deferred tax.
-Tax is recognised in the consolidated statement of comprehensive income, except to the extent that it relates to items recognised directly in other comprehensive income or equity - in which case, the tax is also recognised in other comprehensive income or equity.
+Tax is recognised in the Consolidated Statement of Comprehensive Income, except to the extent that it relates to items recognised directly in other comprehensive income or equity in which case, the tax is also recognised in other comprehensive income or equity.

-The current income tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the date of the statement of financial position in the countries where the Group operates.
+The current income tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the date of the Consolidated Statement of Financial Position in the countries where the Group operates.